 For parents to have an expectation for a child to self-police themselves online at a young age online is unreasonable.
 Or to believe that Apps the child use are going to be 100% child moderated, is unrealistic.
 The amount of content being generated all over the world on a daily basis is difficult to moderate.
 Yet we have an expectation companies will.
 If any lesson needs to be learned from the type of content Facebook permitted to host, it is the need for parents to be an active part of their children online experience.

 We don’t get a rewind button with this.
 We also can’t delete the memories or the experiences of a child, if those experiences impact them in a negative way.
 It is great to see a public outcry, demanding the removal on inappropriate content from Facebook The company should have higher standards when it comes to what people can post.
 Remember, Facebook is but one of a multitude of Apps and platforms children have access to, but more importantly, Facebook is not the App of choice for most kids these days.

-Children of the Digital Age
+View all posts by Children of the Digital Age